Professional Business Headshot Photography

 Pricing

-$125 for the photo session, this includes one headshot selection cleaned up and ready for use.
+$150 for the photo session.
+This includes one headshot selection cleaned up and ready for use.

 $25 per image for background knockouts and creating a transparency.

-I take all major credit cards, checks or cash.
-I can also invoice your company for payment.
+I take Venmo, all major credit cards, checks, or cash, and I can also invoice your company for payment.

 Prepping for a Business Headshot

-Think about your style and what that will be reflected in the image.
-Match your clothing to your style: suits, comfortable business casual.
+Think about your style and what will be reflected in the image.
+Match your clothing to that style: suits, comfortable business casual, relaxed, and easygoing.
 What you wear tells the visual story of who you are.
-Finely pressed says something completely different then crumpled or wrinkled.
+Finely pressed says something completely different than crumpled or wrinkled.

 Make choices that reflect your style and personality.
 Think about what you want to say in the image.
-The general rule is: the simpler, the cleaner the image will become, and the more hospitable and friendly the final image will reflect.
+The general rule is: the simpler, the clearer the picture will become, and the more hospitable and friendly the final image will reflect.
 Stay away from busy patterns that can become a distraction from your face.
-Think clean lines that lead up into your eyes.
-Avoid shirts and tops that scoop too low, as headshots for the web often needed to be cropped tighter, and it is better to crop into a part of the clothing instead of exposed skin.
-Avoid fine pin strips as this creates what called a moiré effect on most screens, (wavy lines that fluctuate as the monitor refreshes).
+Think of clean lines that lead up into your eyes.
+Avoid shirts and tops that scoop too low, as headshots for the web often need to be cropped tighter, and it is better to cut into a part of the clothing instead of exposed skin.
+Avoid fine pin strips, which create a moiré effect on most screens (wavy lines fluctuate as the monitor refreshes).

-Do not worry about skin blemishes at this point, as they can be touched up in the final editing process.
+Do not worry about skin blemishes; they can be touched up in the final editing process.

 You want to take care of your hair and grooming again to reflect your personality.

-This may seem logical but brushing your teeth before the shoot also goes along way to avoid difficult touch ups.
+This may seem logical, but brushing your teeth before the shoot also goes a long way to avoid complicated touch-ups.

-My studio is equipped with a dressing room for changing clothes and a counter with mirrors and a sink for adjusting makeup.
+My studio has a dressing room for changing clothes, a mirrored counter, and a sink for adjusting makeup.